Lingesh2311/GraduateLearningPlan/miniproject/task1/TASK1 - README.md

 # I. Goals

-The goal is to learn the way Azure works and utilize resources within it to create a small project which will make you use and upskill you by "learn by doing"
+The goal is to learn how Azure works, utilize resources within it to create a small project, and upskill yourself through hands-on learning!

 Below are the steps detailing how to proceed in achieving this goal.